antongit505/stocks-analysis/README.md

 Three arrays are created to store the results for the Total Daily Volume, Starting Price and Ending Price.
 To store data in these arrays, we create an index to iterate through them.
 We make sure to activate the worksheet where we'll be analyzing the data.

 Two nested for loops are used, the first for loop interates from 0 to (x-1) which is the dimension of the arrays created.
-Below this for loop we initialize the array for Total Daily Volume with 0 because when the code finish to iterate through all the rows (second for loop) for the currect ticker in the tickerIndex position, the next ticker in the position tickerIndex + 1 will have it's Total Daily Volume at 0.
+The reason for x-1 is because arrays start at index = 0 and the x represents the amount of unique tickers, so if we iterate to x instead of x-1 the array will have an extra espace to store data and it will show an error.
+Below this for loop we initialize the array for Total Daily Volume with 0 because when the code finish to iterate through all the rows, which happens in thesecond for loop, for the currect ticker in the tickerIndex position, the next ticker in the position tickerIndex + 1 will have it's Total Daily Volume at 0.
 As mentioned before, the second for loop iterate through all the rows of data and compare the actual cell with the current ticker in the dictionary, if the condition it's True it proceed to add the Volume.
 To select the start and ending price, the conditions are shown below.
 This procedure will continue until the index reach the dimension of the arrays (x-1).

 ![](resources/extra_resources/Storing_outcomes.PNG)

 We proceed to show the results in the "All stocks analysis" sheet.
-The table starts at row 4, so we make sure that the results starting printing in the right cells.
+The table starts at row 4, so we make sure that the results start printing in the right cells.
 To show the results stored in the arrays, another for loop is implemented to iterate through each key in the dictionary and then the index "i" is increased at each iteration for the other arrays.
 Also the code to format the results in colors is used, using the condition for values greater than 0 set it green and less than 0 set it to red.
 To calculate the Yearly Return we subtract the (ending_price-starting_price)/starting_price as shown below.

 ![](resources/extra_resources/Print_results.PNG)